sborzova/react-node-app/server/README.md

 ### Before start
-You have download and configure Keycloak
+You have download and configure Keycloak and MySQL

 ## Available Scripts